Sam-Oye01/DSA-Power-BI-class/README.md

 ## DAY SIX (11 - 06 - 2025)

 ### Data Functions and Data Visualizations I

+Today, we took a dive into visualizations using Power BI.

+[Download Map data here]
+[Download HR data here]

+**Note** : To enable enable Map and filled Map visuals use the security settings in options and settings page.

 ## DAY SEVEN (13 - 06 - 2025)